Discriminant of symmetric matrices as a sum of squares and the orthogonal group: Spherical harmonics in the vanishing ideal of degenerate matrices

 \begin{proof} As explained in Section~\ref{sec:repsofonr} and in the beginning of Section~\ref{sec:spherical}, Proposition~\ref{prop:highestweight} implies the first statement.
 The second statement follows by Lemma~\ref{lemma:irred}. \end{proof}

-Based on Kummer's result $\mu(3)\leq 7=\dim(\harmonics^3(\mr^3))$, Peter Lax surmized the inequality $\mu(n)\leq \binom{2n-1}{n-1}-\binom{2n-3}{n-1}$ in his letter \cite{lax:2009} to the author.
+\begin{remark} Based on Kummer's result $\mu(3)\leq 7=\dim({\mathcal{H}}^3({\mathbb{R}}^3))$, Peter Lax surmized the inequality $\mu(n)\leq \binom{2n-1}{n-1}-\binom{2n-3}{n-1}$ in his letter \cite{lax:2009} to the author.
 This is a drastic improvement compared to the general upper bounds for $\mu(n)$ appearing in prior work known to us (cf. Remark~\ref{remark:tracezero}).
-On the other hand, as we shall see in Sections~\ref{sec:n=3} and \ref{sec:n=4}, this inequality is not always sharp.
+On the other hand, this inequality is not always sharp (see Sections~\ref{sec:n=3} and \ref{sec:n=4}). \end{remark}